Clyde Edwards-Helaire Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 - Edwards-Helaire's 23 rushing yards per game in his two career matchups against the Broncos are 33.5 fewer yards than his over/under in Sunday's game.

-- Edwards-Helaire has had a rushing touchdown in one game against the Broncos, but did not have multiple TDs in that game.
+- In one of two games against the Broncos Edwards-Helaire has run for a touchdown.
+But he did not have multiple TDs in that game.

-- The Broncos have the NFL's 12th-ranked defense against the run, surrendering 106.6 yards per game.
+- The Broncos have the NFL's 12th-ranked defense against the run, allowing 106.6 yards per game.

 - This season the Broncos have allowed six rushing TDs.
 They are ranked first in the NFL in that category.